PRK After Cornea Transplant in Los Angeles

-If you had a cornea transplant, then you likely already know this and it can make wearing a full glasses prescription impossible or contact lens fitting very difficult.
+Furthermore, if you had a cornea transplant, then you likely already know this and it can make wearing a full glasses prescription impossible or contact lens fitting very difficult.
 In these situations, people are not any better off than before the cornea transplant.

-The goal is to help improve your quality of vision with less powerful glasses or contact lens prescriptions.
+The goal of PRK is to help improve your quality of vision with less powerful glasses or contact lens prescriptions.
 In some cases, patients find their vision is so dramatically improved that they rarely need glasses or contacts.